NoahBres/Heredity/README.md

 - Add new chromosomes
 - Create getter for the viz style ids and rewrite the tests to utilize that
 - Change tests to utilize variable div id
+- Search all files for TODO
+- Move addHook parameters around in Heredity.ts.
+Move fn before thisVal
+- Add examples to all public facing functions

 ## Todo v1.5